Frequently Asked Questions for Current LL.M. Students

 Who should I contact for career advising?

 Kandice Thorn oversees career advising for LL.M. students through the Graduate Professional Development Program.
 The best way to make an appointment for individual career advising is by signing up for an appointment during Kandice Thorn’s office hours, which are announced in the Graduate & International Student eNewsletter each week.
-A sign up sheet is posted outside Room 405.
+To sign up for office hours, click here.

 Where can I find resources to help me in my job search?